turbopape/postagga/README.md

 ;;...
 ]
 ```
-The value of the word that yielded the tag **CLS**  - which is **je** in our example, will be reflected on the
+The value of the word that yielded the tag **CLS** (which is **je** in our example) will be reflected on the
-output map as an entry in some vector associated with the related step, which is **qui** :
+output map as an entry in some vector, associated with the related step, which is **qui**:

 ```clojure
 {:qui ["je"]}
 ```
-This is what the **postagga** parser is all about: you tell it where to extract information and how you want it strctured for upstream processing.
+This is what the **postagga** parser is all about: you tell it where to extract information and how you want it structured for upstream processing.

-If we had multiple states with **:get-value** flag on, we'll find multiple words in the corresponding entry in the output; that's why the **step** key is referring a vector of words in the output map.
+If we had multiple states with **:get-value** flag on, we'll find multiple words in the corresponding entry in the output.
+This is why the **step** key is referring a vector of words in the output map.

-It is also possible to say that a state can be encountered repeatedly,
+It is also possible to say that a state can be encountered repeatedly
 using the **:multi** keyword.
 If you say in certain state:
 ```clojure
 :some-step